 As soon as you are finished with any of your training sessions either the cardio intervals or strength training, I recommend that you take a few minutes to stretch via static stretching.
-I also highly recommend utilizing a foam roller.
+I also highly recommend utilizing a foam roller (see mfd foam rolling manual).
 This is a compact tube of foam that can be used as an inexpensive self-massager that can help heal aching and damaged muscles.
-I personally find that foam rolling helps reduce stress, helps get the blood flowing, and re-aligns my body.
-I often talk about stretching and recovery in my blog (www.FireRescueFitness.com).
+Foam rolling helps reduce stress, helps get the blood flowing, and re-aligns your body.
+Try to stretch and roll at least 5 minutes following your workout or each shift.